Student Info for Remote Work

 Considering virtual volunteering:

-- Review opportunities available through MSU’s Center for Community-Engaged Learning: Flex your skills in research, transcription, proofreading, translating, website design, project management, social media, audiobook creation, providing financial education, tech training, mapping and federal service.
+Flex your skills in research, transcription, proofreading, translating, website design, project management, social media, audiobook creation, providing financial education, tech training, mapping and federal services.